Question-Answering Dense Video Events: Dataset

+\textbf{Manual QA Checking and Curation.} As all QAs are automatically generated, we further conduct a manual check and correction to the test QAs.
+Our criteria are to ensure that the distractor answers: 1) are not potentially correct; 2) can logically respond to the given question; 3) are distinct from one another; 4) are closely related to the video content.
+The checking is done by 35 annotators over the course of 267 hours.
+Around 74\% of QA pairs are modified, with examples of the final QAs shown in Figure \ref{fig:intro} and \ref{fig:newsample}.

-\subsubsection{Statistics and Analysis}
+\subsection{Statistics and Analysis}

-\datasetname~ is the first benchmark dataset that support question-answering of dense events in long videos.
-Table~\ref{tab:data-stats} shows detailed statistics of our \datasetname dataset.
+\datasetname~ is the first benchmark dataset that supports question-answering of dense events in long videos.
+Table~\ref{tab:data-stats} shows detailed statistics of our \datasetname~ dataset.
 It comprises 10.6k (7.2k training / 3.5k testing) videos and 78.3k (53.3k training / 25k testing) questions.
-The average video length is 127s, with also many videos (more than 580) ranging from 4 to 10 minutes, The average number of questions per video is 7.5, and the average number of events per video is 2.6 (\vs~ 1 for most other benchmarks).
-A comparison between this two suggests that an average of 2.5 questions are posed about an individual event.
+The average video length is 127s and more than 580 videos range from 4-10 minutes.
+The average number of questions per video is 7.5, and the average number of events per video is 2.6 (\vs~ 1 for most other benchmarks).
+A comparison between these two suggests that an average of 2.5 questions are posed about an individual event.
 Figure~\ref{fig:data-stats} shows the distribution of question types; questions are not only about ``what is done'' but also go beyond that to infer ``how" and ``why" questions to target a more comprehensive understanding of events.
 Note that the ``when" questions are hidden in the requirement on temporal grounding.
 Also, we limit the number of ``who" and ``where" questions to keep them in a low percentage of the dataset, as they can be well-answered without the need for \emph{video}-level understanding~\cite{xu2017video,lei2018tvqa}.
-Other analyses are presented in Supplementary.

-\subsubsection{Comparison with Existing Benchmarks}
+\subsection{Comparison with Existing Benchmarks}